fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/Set-MsolUser.md

 # Set-MsolUser

 ## SYNOPSIS
-Updates a user in Microsoft Azure Active Directory.
+Modifies a user in Azure Active Directory.

 ## SYNTAX